the big world

 4 oz (113 g) bacon

-3 pints (1.7l) of milk per week or 1 packet of milk powder per month
+3 pints (1.7l) milk each week or 1 packet of milk powder per month

-eggs per week or 1 packet (makes 12 “eggs”) egg powder per month (vegetarians were allowed two eggs)
+1 egg (week) egg powder made 12 eggs or 1 packet allowed per month (vegetarians allowed two eggs)

 2 oz (57 g) fat or lard

-2 oz (57 g) loose tea (teabags were not used widely in the UK)
+2 oz (57 g) loose tea leaves (teabags were not in common use in the UK at the time)

 2 oz (57 g) butter